-Legal apprenticeships have been around for many years, but they have always been set at levels below full qualification.
+Legal apprenticeships have been around for many years, but they used to be set at levels below full qualification.

-Now these apprenticeships will be replaced with three new Law apprenticeships, known as ‘Trailblazer’ apprenticeships.
-They have been developed by leading law firms and the SRA (Solicitors Regulation Authority) with the mission of improving the quality of training and changing the qualifications that apprentices leave with.
+Now, these old apprenticeships have be replaced with three new Law apprenticeships, known as ‘Trailblazer’ apprenticeships.
+These were developed by leading law firms and the SRA (Solicitors Regulation Authority), with the mission of improving the quality of training and changing the qualifications that apprentices leave with.

-So now it is possible to qualify as a solicitor, paralegal or chartered legal executive by completing an apprenticeship in law.
+This means it is now possible to qualify as a solicitor, paralegal or chartered legal executive by completing an apprenticeship in Law.

 Here’s some information on the three different types of apprenticeships in Law: